Aliases for ANAPC5 Gene

 GeneCards Summary for ANAPC5 Gene

 ANAPC5 (Anaphase Promoting Complex Subunit 5) is a Protein Coding gene.
 Diseases associated with ANAPC5 include Breast Cancer and Hemolytic Uremic Syndrome, Atypical 1.
-Among its related pathways are Cellular Senescence and Cell cycle Role of SCF complex in cell cycle regulation.
-GO annotations related to this gene include protein phosphatase binding.
+Among its related pathways are Cellular Senescence (REACTOME) and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include protein phosphatase binding.

 UniProtKB/Swiss-Prot Summary for ANAPC5 Gene